rangertaha/messaging-patterns/README.rst

 _____

-The Queue is the RabbitMQ Server which uses AMQP to communicate.
-This receives messages, stores them and lets the consumer pick them up when ready.
-Imagine texting your friend, who has his phone turned off.
-The messages you send are placed in the Queue until his phone is turned back on and he receives the messages.
+The Queue in this setup is the RabbitMQ server, which communicates using the AMQP protocol.
+It receives and stores messages, allowing the consumer to pick them up whenever it's ready.
+Think of it like texting a friend whose phone is off—your messages are held in the Queue until your friend turns their phone back on and receives them.

 .. code-block:: python